ian-branum/predicting-coronavirus/README.md

 ![Covid-19](./img/covid-19-1330px.jpg)
 <!--image from CDC's web page -->
-# Characteristics of Coronavirus Hotspots
+# Predicting Coronavirus Cases at the County Level
 Ian Branum -- *15 May 2020*

 ## Table of Contents